 A new, exciting concept in e-fiction

-Fiction Express for Schools is an entirely new concept in fiction publishing for students aged 7–12.
+Fiction Express for Schools is an entirely new concept in fiction publishing for students aged from 6 to 12.
 It enables readers to engage with their favourite authors in a unique and original way by allowing them to contribute to the plot.

 Read the questions and answers below to find out how it works.
 If you cannot find the information you require, please email email@example.com

-A subscription to Fiction Express for Schools costs £199+VAT per year for whole school use.
-The subscription offers 12 e-books per year (4 per term at different reading levels) which can be read by all students both at home and in school.
-Discounts will be offered to small schools with less than 100 students.
+A subscription to Fiction Express for Schools costs £449+VAT per year for whole school use and all 3 reading levels (18 e-books a year).
+Fiction Express publishes 3 brand new e-books each half term at different levels: reading age 6+, 8+ and 10+.
+All students can read the e-books both at home and in school.
+Discounts will be offered to small schools with fewer than 150 students.
 Contact Fiction Express for Schools at firstname.lastname@example.org for details.

 Please note, Fiction Express for Schools does not take any immediate payment on the website.
-When you register your school, an invoice will be emailed to the billing email address you provide.
-This invoice is payable within 30 days.
+At the end of your free three-week trial, an invoice will be emailed to the billing email address you provide.
+This invoice is payable within 14 days.

 Fiction Express for Schools offers a 3-week free trial period during which you can cancel your subscription without charge if you decide that the service does not suit you.